AreonDev/FreezingArcher/README.md

 CI
 --
 Have a look at our [CI System](http://jenkins.areon-dev.de) for the latest builds and build trends of our project.
+Currently we are working hard to let failed builds create new issues.
 External libraries
 ------------------
  * [STA.INIFile](http://www.codeproject.com/Articles/35401/A-Cross-platform-C-Class-for-Using-INI-Files-to-St) from Moreno Airoldi, licensed under [The Code Project Open License (CPOL)](http://www.codeproject.com/info/cpol10.aspx)